vannarithomjr/IS160-Course-Work/README.md

 # IS160-Course-Work
-Collection of labs from my AI course - A showcase of my work By Vannarith Om
+#Collection of labs from my AI course - A showcase of my work.
+#By Vannarith Om